 Expert Redundancy advice from Solicitors in Manchester and London

 Redundancy is dismissal from a workplace position, caused by the employer needing to reduce the workforce due to the cessation of a workplace position, as a result of economic reasons.
+Our solicitors are specialist in offering advice ands assistant on complex legal policies of redundancy procedures.

 For redundancy to be constituted as a fair reason for dismissal, it is important for employers to comply with the correct steps during the redundancy process to ensure that the employees chosen for redundancy are treated fairly.
 Otherwise, this raises the risk of employees making a claim at the Employment Tribunal for unfair dismissal and discrimination against your business, which may ultimately lead to compensation pay-outs and adverse publicity of the business.